 Parties may agree to settle an estate without a formal accounting proceeding in a New York City Surrogate’s Court.
-If parties agree to closing an estate in NY through this option, the attorney will draft an informal accounting and have the parties sign releases, waivers and consents.
+If parties agree to close an estate in NY through this option, the attorney will draft an informal accounting and have the parties sign releases, waivers and consents.
 The waivers and consents are considered a contract and a binding legal document on all parties.
 When the property is distributed, the fiduciary’s attorney will need to obtain a receipt and release by each party who received property from the estate.

 The purpose of the informal accounting is to save the time and expense of preparing a formal accounting schedule.
 Therefore, the informal accounting may be abbreviated so long as it makes full disclosure of the affairs of the estate to the persons signing the waiver and receipt and release.
-To provide such disclosure, the fiduciary may need to make photocopies of relevant estate documents which show the property under the fiduciary’s control and property which has been disposed of for beneficiaries to review, as well as provide summaries highlighting the remaining property to be distributed.
+To provide such disclosure, the fiduciary may need to make photocopies of relevant estate documents that show the property under the fiduciary’s control and property which has been disposed of for beneficiaries to review, as well as provide summaries highlighting the remaining property to be distributed.

 The fiduciary must next obtain a signed receipt and release from each person to whom he delivers property from the estate.
 The signed release serves as proof that the person entitled to property under the estate received the property.
 In addition, it releases the fiduciary from any further liability to the person who received payment.